KamruzzamanAsif/Numerical_Analysis/README.md

 # Numerical_Analysis

-This repository contains all the Lab works done as a part of my \nBSSE 3rd semester course named Numerical Analysis (MATH 304)
+This repository contains all the Lab works done as a part of my BSSE 3rd semester course named Numerical Analysis (MATH 304)